Introducing Supportive - Profiles in your Gmail Learn more

 • optional people or funding cards if licensed

-That gives you a decent pre-call brief on the company.
+That gives you a decent pre-call brief.

 What it misses